GoSecure/pyrdp/README.md

 This will block the client's input / output for 5 seconds to hide the console and prevent interference.
 After 5 seconds, input / output is restored back to normal.

-#### Capturing NetNTLMv2 hashes
-PyRDP has the ability to capture the client's NetNTLMv2 hashes via a NLA (CredSSP) connection by carrying the negotiation and capturing the NTLMSSP authentication messages.
-The capturing NetNTLMv2 hashes can be useful for research and offensive purposes.
-As last resort, PyRDP will also try to capture hashes from connections where the server enforces NLA but PyRDP was initiated as non-NLA (`tls`).
-The captured NetNTLMv2 hash can be found in the `mitm.log` log file and it's formatted so cracking tools (ie. John The Ripper) can ingest it.

 #### Other MITM arguments
 Run `pyrdp-mitm.py --help` for a full list of arguments.